gnolang/blog/posts/2025-04-29_why-gno/README.md

    deterministic.
  - Auto Persistent - all changes to instantiated Gno objects in the transaction are persisted transparently.
- - Self Sustaining - every transaction locks GNOT up for new storage allocated;
+ - Self Sustaining - every transaction locks $GNOT up for new storage allocated;
    CPU gas fees paid in any language.
  - Immortal - every Gno object that is referenced (not GC’d) remains forever.
  - Multi User Realm - all objects are stored in realm packages (namespaces).